telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/how-to-use-html5-asp.net-mvc-report-viewer-with-rest-service.md

 1. The project must target                [                   ASP.NET 4.0 MVC                 ](https://dotnet.microsoft.com/apps/aspnet/mvc)                or newer framework.

 1. Adapt all path references in the described steps according to the project setup.
-For more information, please refer to the MSDN article                [ASP.NET Web Project Paths](https://docs.microsoft.com/en-us/previous-versions/ms178116(v=vs.140)) .
+For more information, please refer to the MSDN article                [ASP.NET Web Project Paths](https://docs.microsoft.com/en-us/previous-versions/ms178116(v=vs.140)).

 ## Telerik MVC Report Viewer View Item Template

 After a successful [installation of Telerik Reporting]({%slug telerikreporting/installation%}),            you have access to the Telerik item templates.
 The item template does the following for you:

-* adds a .cshtml page with the MVC Report Viewer to your project
+* adds a.cshtml page with the MVC Report Viewer to your project

 * references an existing or adds a new [Telerik Reporting REST WebAPI Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%})

 The following steps describe how to add the template:

-1. To start the item template wizard, in __Solution Explorer__ , select the target project.
-On the               __Project menu__ , click __Add -> New Item__ .
+1. To start the item template wizard, in __Solution Explorer__, select the target project.
+On the               __Project menu__, click __Add -> New Item__.
 In the                [Add New Item](https://msdn.microsoft.com/en-us/library/w0572c5b%28v=vs.100%29.aspx)                dialog box, navigate to the __Web__  category and select the __Telerik MVC Report Viewer View__  item.

 1. Accept the project build prompt.
 Click 'OK'.